kareiku/misc/_guides/github-ssh.md

+---
+title: How to Connect GitHub to Git SSH
+layout: default
+---

-# Connecting GitHub to Git SSH
+# How to Connecting GitHub to Git SSH

 ## Steps for Generating an SSH Key